b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Now, using this method (that relies on probability distribution) you will be able to look through any bet that I will offer you and choose only those that serve you well.
-OK, so what is a probability distribution anyway, well it is just the value that probability takes for any possible outcome.
+OK, so what is a probability distribution anyway?
+Well, it is just the value that probability takes for any possible outcome.
 We can represent it graphically by using any of [Julia's plotting libraries](https://juliapackages.com/c/graphical-plotting).